How A Warmer Climate Helped Shape Harvey

 This year saw high sea surface temperatures in the Gulf of Mexico, where Harvey formed.
 According to an analysis published in March, the Gulf stayed above 73 degrees Fahrenheit the entire winter.

-At the time Harvey intensified into a Category 4 hurricane, it was over a section of the gulf that was about four degrees above normal, says Martin Hoerling, a research meteorologist with the National Oceanic and Atmospheric Administration in Boulder, Colo.
+At the time Harvey intensified into a Category 4 hurricane, it was over a section of the Gulf that was about 4 degrees above normal, says Martin Hoerling, a research meteorologist with the National Oceanic and Atmospheric Administration in Boulder, Colo.

 Kirtman says that doesn't mean Harvey was directly caused by climate change.
 Rather, climate change is shaping conditions for storms like this one.
 So if Harvey was a 1-in-100-year storm, for example, "maybe it becomes a storm that could happen one in 50 years, or one in 20 years, or one in 10 years," Kirtman says.